leontoddjohnson/etc/content/docs/coding/movements/_index.md

   - Backward: `+2ova | +ova | root+interval | root | -ova+interval | -ova`
   - So, for example, track 5 in the example above would be played one interval *above* one octave below.
 - Again, this is a *bidirectional* parameter, where the "middle" value is the `root`.
 The sample/slice itself defines the "root" pitch.
+  - The `track` value defines the middle value for squelching.
+The final value is within 2 increments of this value.
+So, if the `scale` value for a (forward) track is `+ova`, then the lowest parameter pattern value will correspond to `root+interval`.

 {{% hint warning %}}
 Remember that parameter *pattern* levels are *relative*.
 They are meant to represent deviations from the `track` parameter level.
-So, if things start to get confusing, think about the bidirectional squelching diagram, above.
+So, if things start to get confusing, think about the bidirectional squelching diagram, above, or keep the track level at `root`.
 {{% /hint %}}

 ## interval